kassio/neoterm/README.md

  |  \_| |______ |_____|    |    |______ |    \_ |  |  |
 ```

+## Current status

+:warning: This plugin is in low maintenance mode.
+I still use it frequently and I hope most of its features are mature enough for most of its users.
+However, I understand it has some bugs with python and windows, but debugging these are very hard to me and I'm not willing to code much in vimscript anymore.

+Pull requests are welcome, and if you want to become a contributor/maintainer I can also give you the right accesses to the codebase. :smile:

+---

 Use the same terminal for everything.
 The main reason for this plugin is to
 reuse the terminal easily.
 All commands open a terminal if one does not already